-These are important and challenging studies, BUT they are fairly easy to do because of the use of worksheets which most Descriptive Studies do not have.
-So they are good for those new to the descriptive method.
+These are important and challenging studies, BUT they are fairly easy to do because of the use of worksheets which some Descriptive Studies do not have.
+So they are good for those who are new to the descriptive method.

 Eighteen studies through Mark using Describe-It-Yourself lists and cards.

 Each study in this set has 28 Describe-It-Yourself cards which can be used for teaching and study related games.

 Eight studies in Luke with Describe-It-Yourself lists and cards.

 Each study in this set has a subset of the Describe-It-Yourself cards which can be used for teaching and study related games.

 In several of the many studies in this set, lesser-known characters are the focus, but in most studies key events, messages, or ministries are the focus.
 The descriptive method is used.
 Several studies are on the life of Paul.